CoderDojoTC/chatgpt-for-teachers/docs/demos/p5/bouncing-ball.md

 The slider should be placed at the bottom of the canvas.
 The slider should have a label "Speed: " and the speed value to the left of the slider.
 The slider should span the width of the canvas after the label and value.
+DD NOT use objects - just functions.
 ```

+Copy the prompt into ChatGPT.
+It will generate a JavaScript file you can copy and paste or download
+into the p5.js editor to test.

+Here are two examples:

 * [Link to Version 1 Demo](./bouncing-ball.html) - the simplest code [source](./bouncing-ball.js)
 * [Link to Version 2 Demo](./bouncing-ball-v2.html) - with fixes for radius and display area [source](./bouncing-ball-v2.js)